-Depreciation and amortization increased 72% from \$26,223 to \$45,139 in 2018, primarily due to increases in intangible asset amortization of \$16,282, primarily attributable to the 2018 acquisition of FolioDynamix, and amortization of internally developed software of \$2,739 driven by continued investment in our platforms.
-As a percentage of total revenues, depreciation and amortization expense increased from 5% to 7% in 2017 and 2018, respectively.
+Depreciation and amortization increased 46% from \$45,139 in 2018 to \$65,746 in 2019, primarily due to an increase in intangible asset amortization expense of \$14,650, driven by the recognition of additional intangible assets related to the acquisitions of PortfolioCenter and PIEtech.
+Also contributing to the increase was increased internally developed software amortization expense of \$4,003 and property and equipment depreciation expense of \$1,953.
+As a percentage of segment revenues, depreciation and amortization expense increased from 7% in 2018 to 9% in 2019.

-Year ended December 31, 2017 compared to year ended December 31, 2016 for the Envestnet segment
+Year ended December 31, 2018 compared to year ended December 31, 2017 for the Envestnet Wealth Solutions segment